 If you’re thinking of buying - or have already bought - an electric vehicle or plug-in hybrid, you might be wondering how to charge it and how long the charging process takes.
 It can be complicated so we've created this short handy guide to get you on your way.
 Read on for everything you need to know when it comes to charging your EV!

 Studies show that over 80% of EV charging is done at home so let's start with this.

-In theory, you can plug your EV into a standard three pin electric socket.
-However, home charging units are faster and safer to use.
+In theory, you can plug your EV into a standard three-pin electric socket.
+However, off-street home charging units are faster and safer to use.